nfugal/natefugal.tech-website/src/pages/about.md

 I live in the good ol' U.S. of A. where I was born and raised.

-Some bits from my personal credo that I deem pertinent to these circumstances:
+Some bits from my personal credo that I deem pertinent to these introduction-type circumstances:

   + **I believe in being _kind_.**
   + **I believe in _thoughtful_ design.**